SuffolkLITLab/selfhelp/README.md

 # Self Help
 *This is a class project.
 You should not rely on it as a source of legal information.
-It is likely incomplete.*<p>
+It is likely incomplete.*
 	The following information and tools were designed by clinical students in Suffolk's Legal Innovation and Technology Lab to assist individuals concerning matters of family and health law.
-The lab is a joint effort between the <a href="http://www.suffolk.edu/law/clinics">clinics at Suffolk Law</a> and the <a href="https://sites.suffolk.edu/legaltech/">Institute on Legal Innovation and Technology</a>.<p>
+The lab is a joint effort between the <a href="http://www.suffolk.edu/law/clinics">clinics at Suffolk Law</a> and the <a href="https://sites.suffolk.edu/legaltech/">Institute on Legal Innovation and Technology</a>.

 ## Family Law
 ### Indigency